bitcoin-sv/bdk/documentation/docs/build.md

 ```

 ## Tests
-Once the build tools and libraries are prepared, some post installation steps are required to let the Script Engine SDK build system know how to find everything:
+Once the build tools and libraries are prepared, some post installation steps are required to let the Bitcoin Development Kit build system know how to find everything:

 ##### C++ on Linux
 ```console